nicholas-tedesco/BidCentral/README.md

 ## Overview

 BidCentral is a full-stack application that simulates an online auction platform.
-The main functionalities of the

 This project was created as part of coursework at Georgia Tech.
 To avoid honor code violations,

-## Components
+## Demo